INTRODUCTION TO PHILOSOPHY OF SCIENCE

 Philosophy of language supplies a coherent analytical framework that integrates contemporary philosophy of science.
 Philosophers have long distinguished two perspectives in philosophy of language called “object language” and “metalanguage”.

-Object language includes most of everyday discourse together with the language of the empirical sciences, and is about the nonlinguistic domains of reality including domains that the particular sciences investigate.
+Object language is discourse about the nonlinguistic reality including domains that the particular sciences investigate as well as most of everyday discourse.

 Metalanguage is language about language, either object language or metalanguage.